-Bruce Springsteen’s Blood Alcohol Level Was A Quarter Below NJ State Limit Says Source Of DUI Arrest
+Bruce Springsteen's Blood Alcohol Level Was A Quarter Below NJ State Limit, Says Source Of DUI Arrest

 This is the singer's first DUI.

-The arrest came on the heels of Oscar-winning composer’s first commercial endorsement during Super Bowl LV, where he appeared in and narrated a commercial for Jeep.
+The arrest came on the heels of the Oscar-winning composer's first commercial endorsement during Super Bowl LV, where he appeared in and narrated a commercial for Jeep.
 In the advertisement, he visited a church that was reportedly located in the geographical center of the country.
-While driving a Jeep, Bruce spoke about what made us all Americans.
-He also offered a message of hope in his words for a divided America.
+While driving a Jeep, Bruce spoke about what made everybody Americans.
+He also offered a message of hope for a divided America.

-Since the news broke, Variety reported that the automotive company had removed the ad from their YouTube page.
+Since the news broke, Variety reported the automotive company had removed the ad from their YouTube page.

-The company released a statement posted by Variety.
-It said it would be inappropriate for the company to comment on the details of a matter they had only read about and cannot substantiate.
+The company released a statement posted by Variety that said it would be inappropriate for the company to comment on the details of a matter they had only read about and cannot substantiate.
 They said it was right they pause their Big Game commercial until the facts of the arrest could be established.

-Jeep continued that its message of community and unity was as relevant as ever as is the message that drinking and driving can never be condoned.
-This concluded their statement.
+Jeep continued that its message of community and unity was as relevant as ever, as is the message that drinking and driving can never be condoned.

-Springsteen most recently released his 20th studio album, “Letter to You,” with the E Street Band on Oct.
-23, 2020.